OHI-Science/aquaculture_mapping/README.md

 ### Place farms with the suitability layer

+ - **_spatial/create_world_maps.R**
+  - Creates some general spatial masks that are used in the placement of farms.

  - **workflow/place_unknown_farms.Rmd**

  - Places farms onto our suitability layer.
   - This scripts place the gapfilled farm estimate numbers onto suitable locations within each country and species group.

-### Create a validation dataset by placing known farms onto the suitability layer
+ - **workflow/save_suitability_layer.R**
+  - Saves the suitability layer in total to use for our validation analysis.

  - **analysis/match_data_sources.Rmd**
      - This script matches our data sources and modeled farms to a final farms dataset with modeled farms, known farms, all data types and all data sources.
- - **workflow/coast_buffer.R**
-     - creates a buffered coast + eez to conduct validation analysis on.
- - **workflow/place_validation_farms.R**
-     - Places known locations of farms onto our suitability layer to create a validation dataset.
-     - Saves the suitability layer in total to use for our validation analysis.

 ### Allocate and rasterize FAO reported production

 Once that is completed, you may move into the **marine/last_step_rasterize** folder, and run each of the species groups files.

-  - These files rasterize the production of each species group, which will later be plugged into the food systems analysis (or any other analysis that might need FAO production distributed across the mariculture map).
+  - These files rasterize the production of each species group, which will could be used for any other analysis that might need FAO production distributed across the mariculture map.

 **Analysis and data check**